CZ-NIC/knot/doc/man_knotc.rst

   Get zone data that are currently being presented.

 **zone-begin** *zone*... [**+benevolent**]
   Begin a zone transaction.
-If **+benevolent** is used, the zone transaction will be committed even when it contains removals of non-existing or additions of existing records.
+If **+benevolent** is used, the transaction will be committed even if it contains removals of non-existent records or additions of existing records.

 **zone-commit** *zone*...
   Commit the zone transaction.
 All changes are applied to the zone.